eikehmueller/ma32070/lectures/Exercises.md

 S = rng.normal(size=(2, 3, 5))
 Q = rng.normal(size=(5, 3))
 ```

+### Exercises
+In a file `linear_algebra_numpy.py` add the above code for creating the required variables.
+Then implement the following operations in the same file:

 * Compute the matrix-vector product $A\boldsymbol{u}$ in three different ways:
     - with the `@` operator
     - by using [`np.dot()`](https://numpy.org/doc/stable/reference/generated/numpy.dot.html)